Regional Homelessness Authority unveils scaled-back five-year plan

 And it is currently developing an Ombuds office that will allow users of the homelessness system to submit complaints about processes or certain providers that will inform how improvements are made.

 The authority also plans to build partnerships with other systems of care like behavioral health systems, schools, jails and hospitals.
-It says it needs these relationships because there are many issues tangential to homelessness like substance use that fall outside its jurisdiction.
+It says it needs these relationships because there are many issues tangential to homelessness, such as substance use, that fall outside its jurisdiction.

 Elected officials who sit on the governing committee are largely pleased by the updates the authority has made.

-This is an improvement and it works for me,” said King County councilmember Joe McDermott, also a member of the authority’s governing committee.
+This is an improvement and it works for me,” said King County Councilmember Joe McDermott, also a member of the authority’s governing committee.
 But he said he wants “even more specificity of what we’re gonna do and what our priorities are and how we’re going to achieve them.”